Seund Ja Rhee: Artwork and exhibitions

 Rhee's style is primarily decorative abstraction, utilizing geometric patterns and discreet colors.
 She was known to incorporate Korean symbols and script in her artworks.
 It has also been argued that, starting from the 1950s, her style changed both formally and conceptually: not only “her bold and expressionistic brushwork began to dismantle into tiny strokes, forming color planes,” but feminist allusions started to emerge, leading to a work that “was chiefly about experiences distinctive to women.”
 Her work has been featured in various collective exhibitions in museums and galleries, including Salon de la Société Nationale des Beaux-Arts, Paris (1956), the International Biennale of Ljubljana (1963, 1965, 1967), the Geneva Museum of Art and History (1965), and the International Biennale of Engravings in Buenos Aires (1968, 1970, 1972).
 Rhee's solo exhibitions have appeared in both European and Asian art institutions.

+Tributes

+On 3 June 2016, Google celebrated Rhee Seund Ja’s 98th birthday with a doodle.